Representation Paradigms in AI-based 3D Radiological Image Reconstruction: A Systematic Review: Introduction

+In recent years, the focus of 3D reconstruction research has gradually shifted from network architecture alone to the question of how the reconstruction target itself should be represented.
+This representation-centered perspective is especially important in radiological imaging, because the choice of representation directly affects spatial continuity, memory efficiency, rendering speed, and the ability to integrate physical imaging models.

-In 2020, Neural Radiance Fields (NeRF) gained significant attention in the natural image domain for novel view synthesis tasks, making implicit generative models a viable solution \citep{mildenhall2021nerf}.
-For example, MedNeRF combines NeRF with GAN to reconstruct 3D-aware CT projections from single or few-view X-rays \citep{corona2022mednerf}.
-This network can significantly reduce patient exposure to ionizing radiation while maintaining high-fidelity anatomical representations for medical applications.
+A major breakthrough in this direction came from implicit neural representations.
+In the natural image domain, Neural Radiance Fields (NeRF) demonstrated that a 3D scene can be modeled as a continuous neural field and rendered from arbitrary viewpoints with strong spatial consistency \citep{mildenhall2021nerf}.
+This idea was soon adapted to radiological imaging.
+For example, MedNeRF combined NeRF with GAN to reconstruct 3D-aware CT projections from single-view or few-view X-rays \citep{corona2022mednerf}, showing that continuous neural representations can reduce radiation exposure while preserving high-fidelity anatomical information.

-While NeRF excels in reconstructing 3D scenes with strong spatial consistency, its slow rendering speed makes it unsuitable for real-time imaging in radiological medicine \citep{wang2024neural}.
-In 2023, the 3D Gaussian Splatting (3DGS) framework introduced a explicit radiance field methods for novel view synthesis in natural images \citep{kerbl20233d}.
-This framework achieves high accuracy while enabling real-time image rendering \citep{fei20243d}, paving the way for its application in medical imaging.
-For instance, $R^2$-Gaussian is an innovative 3D Gaussian splatting framework optimized for sparse-view tomographic reconstruction, effectively addressing integration biases \citep{zha2024r}.
-It achieves superior accuracy and efficiency in volumetric imaging while minimizing computational time.
+At the same time, explicit primitive-based representations also advanced rapidly.
+While NeRF provides strong continuity and flexible rendering, its optimization and inference are often computationally expensive, which limits real-time clinical applicability \citep{wang2024neural}.
+In contrast, 3D Gaussian Splatting (3DGS) introduced an explicit primitive representation based on learnable Gaussian elements and achieved both high reconstruction fidelity and fast rendering \citep{kerbl20233d}.
+This idea has also inspired radiological applications.
+For instance, $R^2$-Gaussian is a Gaussian splatting framework for sparse-view tomographic reconstruction that improves both efficiency and reconstruction quality in volumetric imaging \citep{zha2024r}.
+More broadly, recent advances suggest that radiological image reconstruction can no longer be adequately described only in terms of architectures such as CNNs, Transformers, or GANs.
+Instead, it increasingly requires a representation-oriented taxonomy.

+From this viewpoint, the methods reviewed in this survey can be organized into four representation families: discrete grid representations, explicit basis expansion representations, explicit primitive representations, and implicit neural representations.
+These four families provide a more precise and consistent description of how reconstructed targets are parameterized in modern radiological imaging systems.